 Thank you, Marybeth.
 Now that Maribeth explained the overall "why" we are trying to improve our workflows by moving towards Urban, I want to go over the "how" we are trying to accomplish this transition.

 The goal is to bring these projects to life, to take them from many various compiled 2D files and documents to 3D.
-The first step in this process is to georeference site plans.
-Once we have accomplished that, we create various contextual layers, such as building footprints, property lines, zoning parameters and proposed trees for the scenario.
-Then, based on the parameters found in the various documents, the building models are created.
-Once the models have been created, our goal is to share these projects to the public in a simplified and visually appealing manner.
+Once we have isolated the pertinent plan drawings, the plans are georectified in GIS and different layers are created on top of the plans for contextual purposes.
+NEXT SLIDE

 SLIDE #5 – VIDEO Preston Place JM